Shaimyst/family-bank/README.md

 ## Steps to implement
 [X] create a new file for the app
-[ ] implement child accounts
+[X] implement child accounts
 [X] implement display of account total per child
-[ ] implement deposit+withdrawal as transaction (balance should not be allowed to go below 0) [ ] implement parent authorization (parent's name and password) [ ] implement transaction history per child
+[X] implement deposit+withdrawal as transaction
+[X] balance should not be allowed to go below 0
+[X] implement parent authorization (parent's name and password) [ ] implement password check
+[X] implement transaction history per child